linuxpolska/ansible-container-demo/README.md

 - [] fix problems with `ansible-container build`
 - [] release new pdf slides
 - [] write lab replay Azure CLI related instructions
+- [] enable ssh on port 443 on lab machine to evade firewall at venue